keeganmjgreen/3D-Printed-Sensors-Development-Platform/Tips-for-Optionally-Using-SolidWorks-to-Build-Upon-Sensor-Designs.md

  -  Create design features from the 'perspective' of a 3D printer.
 For example: Create SolidWorks sketches on the *Top Plane*.

  -  Remember that SolidWorks uses an engineering coordinate system in which the $y$-axis points up and the $z$-axis is normal to the vertical $xy$-plane.
-Whereas, *Ultimaker Cura* uses a more conventional coordinate system, in which the $z$-axis points up, normal to the *build plate*, whose surface is the horizontal $xy$-plane.
+Whereas, 3D printing software such as *Ultimaker Cura* uses a more conventional coordinate system, in which the $z$-axis points up, normal to the *build plate*, whose surface is the horizontal $xy$-plane.